 - Nature-Inspired Playgrounds: Instilling a passion for the natural world is just one of the many benefits of nature-inspired equipment.
 Children can enjoy the sights and textures of mother nature without the risks associated with natural playgrounds.

 - Outdoor Exercise Equipment: Adults and children alike can enjoy outdoor fitness equipment.
 There are solutions for improving strength, flexibility, balance, coordination, agility, and stamina.
 Having this kind of equipment can encourage people to be more active and live healthier lives.

 - Cyber Playgrounds: Some equipment manufacturers are partnering with tech companies to develop playground features that allow kids to use devices like smartphones to interact with equipment and structures.

 Modern playgrounds can become the epicenter for communities when they are thoughtfully designed.
-Amenities like picnic tables, bike racks and shade structures can make playgrounds a place to gather and socialize for people of all ages.
+Amenities like picnic tables, bike racks, and shade structures can make playgrounds a place to gather and socialize for people of all ages.
 The design options are nearly limitless.
 Moreover, guardians are more likely to bring their children to play areas that have features that appeal to all age groups.

 Whether you’re looking to purchase playground equipment for a school, a church or place of worship or a park, finding the right vendor is essential.
-Miracle Recreation is proud to offer a variety of playground equipment, site furnishings and more — and our custom design services can make your play space as unique as the children it serves.
+Miracle Recreation is proud to offer a variety of playground equipment, site furnishings and more — and our custom playground equipment can make your play space as unique as the children it serves.

 Thanks to more than a century of research and development, playground equipment is safer, more inclusive and more engaging than ever before.
 If you’d like to know more about a particular product or want to take the next steps toward building an exciting place to play, you can request a custom quote through our online form.